 At the time of submittal of this preliminary plan of subdivision (PPS), the applicant requested a Variation from Section 24-121(a)(3) of the Subdivision Regulations, which requires that sites adjacent to a planned arterial roadway not access those roads directly and be designed to front on an interior road.
 The applicant requests approval of a variation for direct access onto MD 212 (Riggs Road), an arterial roadway.
-Staff recommends approval of the variation, as discussed further.
+The variation is approved, as discussed further.